hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 :+1:

 [11:32:33](#3uhwkLyJKR0uA13duGG0UYAcEqYXUehUNWiHrsW9DDQ) <planetsizecpu (Jose Luis)>:
 Well, here is the new L25, with the @GalenIvanov Truchet in the background, I did it in soft tones to not disturb the player.
-I think that with this I end the summer onslaught and I will take a well-deserved vacation Ì†ΩÌ∏Ñ
+I think that with this I end the summer onslaught and I will take a well-deserved vacation üòÑ

 [11:32:47](#lRDMiWFXdomSXiogicAxeJpPcBe9S3hOB1_tSbdGy1A) <planetsizecpu (Jose Luis)>:
 [![Cavetest251.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/DJyE/thumb/Cavetest251.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/DJyE/Cavetest251.gif)